Charleston Water Quality at a Glance

 Schedule Water Testing

 Request free water quality testing through Charleston Water System by calling (843) 727-6800.
-Testing is particularly important for homes in the historic districts or buildings constructed before 1986 that may have older plumbing materials.
+Testing is particularly important for homes in the historic districts or buildings constructed before 1986 that may have older plumbing materials, especially given current PFAS levels above EPA limits.

 Water Filter